This section summarizes many of the new features added to MySQL Workbench 6.2.x, in relation to MySQL Workbench 6.1.x;.

 The SQL field and form editors were updated to support the

 GEOMETRY datatype.
-You can view geometry data,
+You can view geometry

-available formats include WKT, GeoJSON, GML, and KML.
+text.
+The available formats include WKT, GeoJSON, GML, and KML.

 Result Set Widths: resized result set column widths are now preserved and remembered.
 This data is saved under Workbench's